'Whatever it takes', UK's Johnson warns EU over post-Brexit trade

 "There is complete EU unity on this," she said, adding that the deal had been agreed, signed and ratified by both Johnson's government and the bloc.

+Germany's Merkel said the two sides could find pragmatic solutions on technical questions, while the EU protected its single market.

-Earlier this week, talks between the two sides negotiators ended in an exchange of threats over the so-called "sausage wars" were absent.
+Earlier this week, talks between the two sets of negotiators ended in an exchange of threats over the so-called "sausage wars".
 An EU official said at the G7 that there was a need for the rhetoric to be toned down.

-Since Britain exited the bloc's orbit, Johnson has unilaterally delayed the implementation of some provisions of the protocol, including checks on chilled foods such as sausages moving from the mainland to Northern Ireland, saying it was causing disruption to some supplies to the province.
+The head of the World Trade Organisation said she hoped the tensions would not escalate into a trade war.

 That agreement largely brought an end to the "Troubles" - three decades of conflict between Irish Catholic nationalist militants and pro-British Protestant "loyalist" paramilitaries in which 3,600 people were killed.